saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Smart casting
 - The Kotlin compiler is smart enough to recognize a type of a class based on the check.
+- Smart casting in kotlin, done by compiler.

 ### Any class
 - Any provides abstract definitions for common functions like `toString()`, `equals()` and `hashCode()` which are backed by an implementation found on the platform that your project targets.